 Neurosurgery Waiting Times Across the NHS

-The NHS Neurosurgery waiting list in England has 55,786 patients currently waiting for treatment, with a typical wait of around 14 weeks across 42 hospitals.
-In practice, Neurosurgery waiting times range from about 4 weeks at the fastest hospital to 26 weeks at the slowest.
+The NHS Neurosurgery waiting list in England has 56,370 patients currently waiting for treatment, with a typical wait of around 12 weeks across 45 hospitals.
+In practice, Neurosurgery waiting times range from about 4 weeks at the fastest hospital to 27 weeks at the slowest.
 From GP referral to first Neurosurgery appointment, most patients (92%) are seen within about 35 weeks; the NHS constitutional target is 18 weeks.
-913 patients have been on the Neurosurgery waiting list for more than a year.
-Waits for Neurosurgery are about 0.7 week longer than in February 2025.
+824 patients have been on the Neurosurgery waiting list for more than a year.
+Waits for Neurosurgery haven't really changed since April 2025.

 12-month change